 Jacob is one of my favorite characters in the Bible.
 He was a deceiver, a complainer at times, fearful, and often lacking faith; yet, God chose him to be a father of the faith, and, despite all his failures, his life ended well.
 Jacob should give us all hope that God can use even us for his purposes.
 We should be encouraged that God’s grace and mercy are sufficient to carry us through, no matter how unlikely a candidate we may be.

-This article will examine a significant episode in Jacob’s life when he was returning to his father’s home after years of a sort of self-imposed exile.
+This teaching will examine a significant episode in Jacob’s life when he was returning to his father’s home after years of a sort of self-imposed exile.
 God earlier promised his mother, Rebecca, that Jacob would rule over his brother Esau.

 But the children struggled together within her; and she said, "If it is so, why then am I this way?"
 So she went to inquire of the LORD.
 23 The LORD said to her, "Two nations are in your womb; And two peoples will be separated from your body; And one people shall be stronger than the other; And the older shall serve the younger."
 Genesis 25:22-23 (NASB)